KasparEtter/ef1p/pages/email/email.md

 [an arbitrary number of recipients](https://datatracker.ietf.org/doc/html/rfc6376#section-8.6).
 The recipients might not see their email address in the `To` or `Cc` field but this is usually also the case for `Bcc` recipients.
-The email service provider who signed the message can stop such a [replay attack](https://en.wikipedia.org/wiki/Replay_attack) only by revoking the corresponding signing key.
+The mailbox provider who signed the message can stop such a [replay attack](https://en.wikipedia.org/wiki/Replay_attack) only by revoking the corresponding signing key.
-If the email service provider doesn't use
+If the mailbox provider doesn't use
-[a different key for each user](https://datatracker.ietf.org/doc/html/rfc6376#section-8.7), which would increase the load on their domain name servers considerably, revoking the key immediately prevents delayed emails of other users from being delivered as well.
+[a different key for each user](https://datatracker.ietf.org/doc/html/rfc6376#section-8.7), which would increase the load on their [name servers](https://en.wikipedia.org/wiki/Name_server) considerably, revoking the key immediately prevents delayed emails of other users from being delivered as well.
 Unless a key is compromised, it should be revoked only after around one week of no longer being in use.
-Even if the email service provider did use a different key for each user, it would first have to learn that a user abuses their [reputation](#reputation) for [spamming](#spam).
+Even if the mailbox provider did use a different key for each user, it would first have to learn that a user abuses their [reputation](#reputation) for [spamming](#spam).
 A lot of damage might already have been done before the key is revoked and the change is propagated through the DNS.
-The best that public email service providers can do to counter this attack is to reject outgoing messages with a high [spam score](#heuristics).
+The best that public mailbox providers can do to counter this attack is to reject outgoing messages with a high [spam score](#heuristics).

 </details>